newrelic/newrelic-salesforce-exporter/README.md

        limit being processed.
     1. The `timestamp` for the New Relic log entry is set to the current time in milliseconds since the epoch.

+1. If the target New Relic data type is an event, the calculated log entry is converted to an event as described in the [event log file data mapping](#event-log-file-data-mapping).

+   **NOTE:** While numeric field mapping conversion is applied to events generated from the calculated log entries for limits data, there are no attributes with non-numeric string values in log entries for limits data so no conversion will be performed.

 Below is an example of an abridged result returned from the the [limits API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_limits.htm).